Should Millennials Join a Credit Union?

 Credit unions have a reputation for being more customer-friendly.
 Because credit unions are smaller, they’re often more connected with their customers and are able to deal with customers on a personal level.
 Large banks often have such a complicated corporate structure that branch managers may not have the authority to help and the people that do have the authority are unreachable for the average consumer.

-Bankrate’s 2018 Credit Union Checking Survey found that 82 percent of the largest credit unions offer completely free checking accounts.
-Meanwhile only 38 percent of banks offer free checking.
+Bankrate’s 2018 Credit Union Checking Survey found that 82% of the largest credit unions offer completely free checking accounts.
+Meanwhile, only 38% of banks offer free checking.
 Truly free checking accounts don’t have any deposit or transaction requirements to avoid paying a monthly fee.
-Credit unions that do have a threshold––only 8 percent of those in Bankrate’s survey––to avoid a checking account fee tend to have lower thresholds compared to banks.
+Credit unions that do have a threshold––only 8% of those in Bankrate’s survey––to avoid a checking account fee tend to have lower thresholds compared to banks.

 Credit unions also charge lower overdraft and ATM fees.
 For example, the average overdraft fee for a credit union is $28.20 compared to $33.38 for banks.